thomasrobertgee/recipe-app/README.md

     - Displays consolidated ingredients and estimated cost for the current plan, tracked against the user's weekly budget.
     - Button to add all planned recipes to the main shopping list.
 - Full CRUD functionality for recipes and specials.
-- **Recent Bug Fixes:** Addressed issues related to receipt scanning database transactions, AI prompt formatting for instructions and receipt items, JSON serialization errors, recipe rating display updates, login redirection for suppliers, and various frontend styling inconsistencies.
+- **Recent Bug Fixes:** Addressed issues related to meal plan date filtering (timezone), receipt scanning database transactions, AI prompt formatting for instructions and receipt items, JSON serialization errors, recipe rating display updates, login redirection for suppliers, and various frontend styling inconsistencies.

 ---